The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-A Master of Business Administration Degree can cost anywhere from $55,167 per year at Indiana University to nearly $120,000 per year at Wharton.
+A Master of Business Administration Degree can cost anywhere from under $20,00 to over $120,000 per year at an Ivy League school like Wharton.
 That investment in tuition can lead to increased salaries after graduation, but it’s not a guarantee.

-To decide if an MBA is worth it, you should have a clear picture of your career goals and a full understanding of the opportunity cost involved.
+To answer the question “Is an MBA worth it?” you should have a clear picture of your career goals and a full understanding of the opportunity cost involved.

 Benefits of MBA degrees